Common American Surnames

 18th century are still in the top six.

-Of the Fourteen that fell from the list, nine (Stewart, Rogers, Reed, Cook, Bailey,
+Of the fifteen that fell from the list, ten (Stewart, Rogers, Reed, Cook, Bailey,

-Richardson, Bennett, Foster, and Russell) were still in the top 100 while just five
+Richardson, Bennett, Foster, Parker and Russell) were still in the top 100 while just five

-The biggest decline in popularity was the once popular Wheeler which fell from forty-fifth
+The biggest decline in popularity was the once popular Wheeler which fell from 45th

-with the name of Clark, once sixth most common, now merely twenty-first.
+with the name of Clark, once sixth most common, now merely 25th.
 My

 guess is that the Wheelers and Clarks of the country either produced a lot of daughters